Octobug/notes/devops/containers/docker/the_docker_book/4_working_with_images_and_repos.md

 CMD ["-h"]
 ```

-In this case, if we don't specify anyhing to pass to the container, then the
+In this case, if we don't specify anything to pass to the container, then the
 `-h` is passed by the `CMD`, it becomes `/usr/sbin/nginx -h`.
 This allows us to
 build in a default command to execute when the container is run combined with
 overridable options and flags on the `docker run` command line.